muennix/IbHandler/README.md

 	symbols = ["AAPL","GOOG","NFLX","MSFT","IBM"]
 	mxh.getprices(symbols,timeout=10, pricetype="BID")

-you can get hundreds of prices this way.
+you can retrieve hundreds of quotes this way.
 They are automatically split up in blocks of 50 symbols that are requested at once.
 If you want to increase this number, e.g., because your account allows a larger number of concurrent lines of real-time market data, you can do this by

 	mxh.getprices(symbols,timeout=10, pricetype="BID", maxdatalines = 100)

 If you want to specify the primary exchange on which the market data should be gathered, use the primExchDict parameter to provide a dict with Symbol->Exchange tuples.
 Please refer to the source code for more information.

 ### Placing orders
-WARNING: Although I am using this interface in a productive environment, it is still in beta and it might not work properly in your envorement.
+WARNING: Although I am using this interface in a productive environment, it is still in beta and it might not work properly in your environment.
 Please test extensively with a paper trading account before placing orders on an actual account.
 Use at your own risk!

 In order to place an order, we first create a contract: